 Under the terms of the Third Amended 2013 Plan, the Administrator may grant performance awards to participants upon such terms and conditions and at such times as the Administrator determines.
 Performance awards may be in the form of performance shares or performance units.
 An award of a performance share is a grant of a right to receive shares of common stock or the cash value thereof (or a combination of both) that is contingent upon the achievement of performance or other objectives during a specified period and that has a value on the date of grant equal to the fair market value of a share of common stock (as determined in accordance with the Third Amended 2013 Plan).
-An award of a performance unit is a grant of a right to receive shares of common stock that is contingent upon the achievement of performance or other objectives during a specified period, and that has an initial value established by the Administrator at the time of grant.
+An award of a performance unit is a grant of a right to receive shares of common stock or a designated dollar value amount of common stock that is contingent upon the achievement of performance or other objectives during a specified period, and that has an initial value established by the Administrator at the time of grant.